Nudjed/pragmatica/projects/welsh-government-zealous.md

 ---
 title: Social Innovation for Wales.
-description: >
-With mutiple challenges in economic growth, population change and service demand, Welsh Government are keen to find ways to accelerate the growth of digital businesses in Wales, particularly those focused on Social Innovation.
 layout: Article
 tags: [tag1, tag2, tag3]
 ---
 <div class="bg-white">
+<p class="text-blue text-xl font-sans-serif font-medium">With mutiple challenges in economic growth, population change and service demand, Welsh Government are
+keen to find ways to accelerate the growth of digital businesses in Wales, particularly those focused on Social Innovation.</p>
 <h3 class="text-green pt-4">Challenge</h3>
 <p class="py-4">Wales is a country of ~2m people, with a strong cultural identity, located in the West of the
 United Kingdom.
 As with many regions Wales has struggled with the challenge of developing alternatives to an